-Do you remember the last time you watched a Netflix crime thriller movie like “The Departed”, and in turn, received recommendations for other amazing movies such as “The Godfather” or “Gone Baby Gone”?
+Do you remember the last time you watched a Netflix crime thriller movie like “The Departed”, and in turn, received recommendations for other amazing movies such as “The Godfather”?
 Welcome to the world of data science and Machine Learning!

 In the 21st Century postmodern world, every nook and cranny of the world is in the process of becoming connected through virtual reality.
 CDs, DVD players and even cable television are now being considered “worn out” and “old technology” in order to pave way for more upcoming and happening ones such as Netflix, Prime and YouTube.
-However, what’s even more upcoming is that this technology seems to understand our unique preferences, and moreover, also suggest other relevant TV shows and web series based on one’s viewing habits.
-The same applies to online shopping as well – it may have happened scores of times that Amazon suggested other cool Apple products based on your previous iPhone 6 purchase.
+However, what’s even more upcoming is that this technology seems to understand our unique preferences.
+Not only, this, it also suggests other relevant TV shows and web series based on one’s viewing habits.
+The same applies to online shopping as well.
+It may have happened scores of times that Amazon suggested other cool Apple products based on your previous iPhone 6 purchase.

 Data scientists perform a world of algorithms – incorporating scientific techniques and systems in order to organize and store massive amounts of online information.
 If the internet world is a cobweb of information, data scientists are the spiders – venturing through the silk-threads efficiently.

 2.WHOA!
 SO DOES A DATA SCIENTIST PERFORM THAT HERCULEAN TASK?

 The job of a data scientist is seeped into statistics and algorithms.
 Data scientists apply predictive modeling, machine learning and inferential statistics in the course of their work.
 Applying these different tools and techniques, a data scientist then traces certain unique patterns that are characteristic of specific internet users; and systematically stores this information in the database.